CERTCC/Vultron/from_tex/ch6.md

 for most $d \in \mathbb{D}$.
 However, there is uncertainty in our estimates due to the application of the principle of indifference to unobserved data.
-This principle assumes a uniform distribution across event transitions in the absence of [CVD]{acronym-label="CVD" acronym-form="singular+short"}, which is an assumption we cannot readily test.
+This principle assumes a uniform distribution across event transitions in the absence of CVD, which is an assumption we cannot readily test.
 The spread of the estimates in Figures [5.1](#fig:ms_estimates){reference-type="ref" reference="fig:ms_estimates"} and